About

 Online

-In this hands-on workshop from The Wallace Collection students will investigate the human form and draw a female nude life model.
+In this virtual workshop from The Wallace Collection students will explore difference techniques for drawing the human form.

 Load More